sepnyc/pd-javascript/session-2/slides.md

 When we need to run the same code multiple times, we use _iteration_ (also known as _looping_).

-The simplest form of iteration is _iterating through an array_.
+The simplest form of iteration is _iterating over an array_.
 If we have an array, we can run the same code for each element in the array.

 ```javascript
 var countries = ["England", "Thailand", "Brazil"];